Burnley Empire

 Burnley Empire has been on the Theatres at Risk Register since 2006 when we started the list.

-The main part of the building came under the jurisdiction of the Duchy of Lancaster in 2015 after the company that had owned the theatre went into administration.
-In December 2018 the Duchy decided to auction the building.
-It was feared that should this happen, the building could have been purchased by a speculative buyer interested in demolishing the Empire and developing the site.
-However, at the eleventh-hour local campaign group Burnley Empire Limited (now Burnley Empire Trust or BET) with support from a coalition group comprising Theatres Trust, National Trust and David Wilmore at historic theatre consultancy Theatresearch, and the generosity of an anonymous donor, was able to acquire the theatre.
-BET has also acquired the linking block between the main foyer and the auditorium.
+In December 2018, local campaign group Burnley Empire Limited (now Burnley Empire Trust) with support from a coalition group comprising Theatres Trust, National Trust and David Wilmore at historic theatre consultancy Theatresearch, and the generosity of an anonymous donor, acquired the theatre from the Duchy of Lancaster.
+Burnley Empire Trust (BET) has also acquired the linking block between the main foyer and the auditorium.

 Theatre potential

-In 2016 Theatres Trust and local campaign group BET, working closely with other stakeholders including Burnley Council, commissioned a viability study on the future of the Empire.
+In 2016 Theatres Trust and BET, working closely with other stakeholders including Burnley Borough Council, commissioned a viability study on the future of the Empire.

 The study by Bonnar Keenlyside and Theatresearch was conducted in two phases and identified a preferred option – an innovative and incremental approach to the renovation of the building.
 In the short term, it would allow the development of the stage house into a fully independent nightclub and events space, with a long-term vision to fully restore the auditorium through an initiative with heritage skills training and to reopen it as a working venue.
 The project will help support local businesses and people with the ambition of bringing prosperity to Burnley, both in economic and social terms.